JKirchartz/jkirchartz.github.com/_drafts/this_is_where_i_get_off.md

 I'm not ready to start herding sheep, but I am tired of [shaving yaks][1], and I don't want to solve any more problems that don't need solved.

+I'm turning into a simple bucolic hacker, chopping wood and tending the fire.